 - Tape measure

 1. Where do you want to hang the curtains?

 Take a look at your window and decide where you want the curtains to hang from.
 This may be dependent as to what is around your window.
 This could include a wooden or plastic frame, the proximity of other walls or the ceiling.
 Most long, flowing curtains look best on the outside of the window frame, hanging down the wall, allowing you the full length of your fabric.

 If you have a recess (the area set back within the window) this may be better suited to blinds or light net curtains.
 Decide if you want to use a curtain pole or a track and check there are the right proportions and space to fix these fittings.

 2. Ask for help

 If your window space is very high, you will require some assistance, to read the tape measure and hold a step-ladder.
-It is preferable to put your fittings up first in order to take accurate measurements, bear in mind the fitting needs to be the width of the window plus a little extra area either side for accommodating the fabric when it is pushed to the sides.
+It is preferable to put your fittings, such as poles and lines, up first in order to take accurate measurements.
+Bear in mind the fitting needs to be the width of the window plus a little extra area on either side for accommodating the fabric when it is pushed to the sides.

 3. Make sure your measurements are accurate